Practical Panama guides

 Panama uses the US dollar as legal tender.
 There is no central bank and no currency conversion.
 The Balboa exists as coins at a fixed 1:1 rate, but all banknotes are US dollars.
 This removes a layer of friction present in almost every other expat destination in the region.

 The tax system is territorial.
-Foreign-source income, including remote work, foreign pensions, overseas investments, and foreign rental income, is taxed at 0%.
-Only income earned inside Panama faces tax, at 15 to 25%.
-US citizens still owe US taxes regardless of residence, and the Foreign Earned Income Exclusion covers roughly $128,200 of earned income in 2025.
-FBAR reporting applies to foreign accounts exceeding $10,000 aggregate.
+Foreign-source income, including remote work, foreign pensions, overseas investments, and foreign rental income, is not taxed locally; only income earned inside Panama faces tax, at progressive rates.
+US citizens still owe US taxes regardless of residence, with a Foreign Earned Income Exclusion that adjusts annually (check the current IRS figure before planning around it).
+FBAR reporting applies to foreign accounts above the US reporting threshold.

 Healthcare in Panama City is internationally accredited.
-Hospital Punta Pacífica is the only Johns Hopkins Medicine–affiliated hospital in Latin America, JCI-accredited since 2011.
-Hospital Paitilla is a Cleveland Clinic partner.
-A specialist consultation costs $50–100, an MRI runs $400–800, and a porcelain crown costs $350–500 versus $1,000–2,000 in the US.
-The Pensionado retiree discount program adds 15–20% off healthcare, prescriptions, and utilities for qualifying residents.
+Hospital Punta Pacífica is Johns Hopkins Medicine–affiliated and JCI-accredited; Hospital Paitilla is a Cleveland Clinic partner.
+Specialist consultations, imaging, and dental work typically cost a fraction of US prices (the healthcare guide carries current ranges).
+The Pensionado retiree discount program adds savings on healthcare, prescriptions, and utilities for qualifying residents.

 The country is hurricane-free and sits close enough to the equator for roughly 12 hours of daylight year-round.
 The dry season runs December through April.
-Internet is the fastest in Central America, with fiber plans up to 200+ Mbps available in Panama City.
-The crime index is 42.7 (Numbeo 2025), lower than Costa Rica.
+Internet speeds are among the fastest in Central America, with fiber plans available in Panama City.
+Foreign-travel advisories place most of Panama at normal precautions.
+The US State Department sets the country at Level 2 (exercise increased caution) and the Darién region at Level 4 (do not travel).
 English proficiency is strong in private hospitals, banks, and hotels; Spanish is essential for government offices and smaller towns.